Pearl (X): Development

-Reception
+Reception and legacy

 Goth's performance as Pearl received universal critical acclaim.
 Danielle Ryan of Slashfilm commented that Goth portrayed Pearl as "both unhinged and relatable".
 Clarisse Loughrey of The Independent praised how Goth's performance made Pearl's behavior believable, particularly describing "her commitment to every choked cry for attention", and "glassy-eyed departure from reality" as "unimpeachable".
 Ana Peres of MovieWeb ranked Goth's performances in X and Pearl as the best horror film performances of 2022, writing that the actress "blew everyone's mind" and called both performances "striking", further commending her for giving life to the character with her "perfect sensibility and vulnerability".
 In a review of Pearl, Ryan Gilbey of The New Statesman wrote that Goth's performance was a highlight of the film.
 Damon Wise of Deadline praised Goth's acting, calling her a "powerhouse" who prevented the character from becoming one-dimensional.
 Harry Guerin of RTÉ appreciated Goth's variation in the role, detailing: "Goth switches gears between childlike, alluring and terrifying".
 Jen Yamato of The Los Angeles Times also praised the layers in Goth's portrayal, writing that she "unleashes a monster layered with complexity, vulnerability, humanity and rage".
 David Caballero of Collider wrote that Goth delivered "a tour-de-force portrayal of desperation, frustration and melancholy", deeming it "Oscar-worthy".
 After the actress didn't receive any Oscar nominations for the role, Angelo Delos Trinos of CBR listed Goth as one of ten actors snubbed by the award ceremony, writing that it "solidified [Goth's] place as one of the best new actors working in the horror genre today".